Statistical Inference in Large Multi-way Networks: Introduction

 The practical limitations of our method merit clear statement.
 First, we do not consider interdependencies between observations beyond those captured by fixed effects and observed covariates.
 Second, our approach is designed specifically for count data, rather than continuous weights.
 Third, the method becomes computationally inefficient in dense networks where most potential relationships are realized.
-Within these constraints, however, our estimator provides a powerful tool for estimating gravity models with high-dimensional fixed effects structures.
+Within these constraints, however, our estimator provides a powerful tool for inference in multi-way networks with high-dimensional fixed effects structures of any type.

 The remainder of the paper proceeds as follows.
 Section \ref{sec:model_assumptions} introduces the Poisson model and the structure of fixed effects.
-Section \ref{sec:beta_estimation} introduces the polyad estimator.
+Section \ref{sec:beta_estimation} introduces the Polyads estimator.
 Section \ref{sec:theory} establishes its theoretical properties, demonstrating consistency and asymptotic normality.
 Section \ref{sec:computational} develops the computational implementation, emphasizing how the algorithm efficiently exploits sparsity.
 Section \ref{sec:experiments} documents the finite-sample properties of the estimator using artificial data and healthcare claims data.